Use the rules for radicals to perform the indicated operations. Assume all variable expressions represent positive real numbers. ∛ 7x • ∛ 2y

 Here are the essential concepts you must grasp in order to answer the question correctly.

-When multiplying radical expressions, the product of the radicands (the numbers or expressions inside the radical) can be combined under a single radical.
-For example, ∛a • ∛b = ∛(a*b).
-This property simplifies the process of multiplying radicals and is essential for solving problems involving multiple radical terms.
+When multiplying radicals that have the same root index, you can multiply the radicands (the expressions inside the radical) together under a single radical.
+For example, ∛a × ∛b = ∛(a × b).
+This property simplifies the multiplication of radical expressions.